hak5/usbrubberducky-payloads/payloads/library/exfiltration/edit2exfil/README.md

 This allows for persistent data exfiltration of files as they are updated daily.

-Total time for DuckyScript payload to run (including building bash script): `7 seconds`.
+Total time for DuckyScript payload to run: `7 seconds`.

 **DuckyScript Payload Workflow:**
   1. Terminal window is opened >